ipfs/specs/IPIP/0288-gateway-tar-response-format.md

 However, there are certain behaviors, detailed in the [security section](#security) that should be handled.
 To test such behaviors, the following fixtures can be used:

-- [`bafybeibfevfxlvxp5vxobr5oapczpf7resxnleb7tkqmdorc4gl5cdva3y`][inside-dag] is a UnixFS
+- [`bafybeibfevfxlvxp5vxobr5oapczpf7resxnleb7tkqmdorc4gl5cdva3y`][inside-dag]
-DAG that contains a file with a relative path that points inside the root directory.
+  is a UnixFS DAG that contains a file with a name that looks like a relative path that points inside the root directory.
 Downloading it as a TAR must work.

-- [`bafkreict7qp5aqs52445bk4o7iuymf3davw67tpqqiscglujx3w6r7hwoq`][inside-dag-tar] is an
+- [`bafkreict7qp5aqs52445bk4o7iuymf3davw67tpqqiscglujx3w6r7hwoq`][inside-dag-tar]
-example TAR file that corresponds to the aforementioned UnixFS DAG.
+  is an example TAR file that corresponds to the aforementioned UnixFS DAG.
 Its structure can be inspected in order to check if new implementations conform to the specification.

-- [`bafybeicaj7kvxpcv4neaqzwhrqqmdstu4dhrwfpknrgebq6nzcecfucvyu`][outside-dag] is a UnixFS
+- [`bafybeicaj7kvxpcv4neaqzwhrqqmdstu4dhrwfpknrgebq6nzcecfucvyu`][outside-dag]
-DAG that contains a file with a relative path that points outside the root directory.
+  is a UnixFS DAG that contains a file with a name that looks like a relative path that points outside the root directory.
 Downloading it as a TAR must error.

 ## Design rationale